hubgit/libapi/README.txt

 * metadata: metadata about an object, given an identifier

 * search: search results for a given term
+Returns an array of search results

 ===

 To get started, copy config-example.inc.php to config.inc.php and add in your own API keys.
-Comment out the definition lines in this file for services you don't want to be active.

 See the scripts in the 'test' folder for an example of how to call a particular class of APIs.